Red Scorpions: Surrey Six murders

-The Red Scorpions have been linked to some of the bloodiest shootings in the region and were allegedly behind the October 19, 2007 killing of six people in a suite on 9800 East Whalley Ring Road, a condominium complex known as Balmoral Tower.
-The case is known as the Surrey Six murders.
-The principal target was Corey Lal, a 22-year-old alleged drug dealer who was selling drugs on the Red Scorpions' turf.
+The Red Scorpions have been linked to some of the bloodiest shootings in the region and were behind the October 19, 2007 killing of six people in a suite on 9800 East Whalley Ring Road, a condominium complex known as Balmoral Tower.
+The case is known as the Surrey Six massacre.
+The principal target was Corey Lal, a 22-year-old drug dealer who was selling drugs on the Red Scorpions' turf.
 Five other men were killed to eliminate them from becoming potential witnesses.
-They were Michael Lal, 26 (Corey Lal's older brother), Ryan Bartolomeo, 19, Eddie Narong, 22, and two innocent bystanders: the 55-year-old gas fitter Ed Schellenberg and 22-year-old student neighbour Christopher Mohan, who unknowingly got caught in the incident.
+They were Michael Lal, 26 (Corey Lal's older brother), Ryan Bartolomeo, 19, Eddie Narong, 22, and two innocent bystanders: 55-year-old gas fitter Ed Schellenberg and 22-year-old student neighbour Christopher Mohan, who unknowingly got caught in the incident.
 Cody Haevischer and an associate who can only be identified as "Person X" were tried later.
 Matthew Johnston and Cody Haevischer were charged with six counts of first-degree murder in the case.
 Jamie Bacon was charged with one count of first-degree murder in the death of Corey Lal.
 Michael Le was charged with conspiracy to commit murder against Corey Lal.